AmritRVardhan/blog/content/posts/all-things-machine-learning.md

 3. **Semi-supervised Learning**
 4. **Reinforcement Learning**

+#  **What is Central Limit Theorem?
+*Ah this sucks, recently I had to give an interview, and the inteviewer asked me what it was.
+At some point during my Master's I would have read it, but it completely skipped my mind.
+I couldn't answer.
+A quick google search left me embarassed.*
 #  **What is the difference between Regression and Classification?**
 #  **What is the difference between Structure and Unstructured data?**
 #  **What are assumptions of Linear Regression?**